zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/cmsis_rtx/_index.md

 #       Edit
 # ================================================================================

-title: "Build an RTOS in N easy steps"
+title: "Build an RTOS in 4 easy steps"
 # Should start with a verb (learn, build, etc.), have no adjectives (amazing, cool, etc.), and be as concise as possible.

 description: >